seyiabello/Monitoring-with-Prometheus-Grafana/README.md

 Retrieves and decodes Grafana admin password

-Setup Script (Evidence)
+⚙️ Automation Script (Evidence)

+🖥️ Deployment Evidence
-▶️ Running the Setup Script (Deployment Evidence) These screenshots show the stack being installed and validated in AKS.
+These screenshots show the stack being installed and validated in AKS.